AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 One typical example of high-level constructs that can be cumbersome for direct machine code generation is Ada source-code using tasking.
-In this case, linking to a low-level implementation of multitheading support |mdash| for example, an implementation using POSIX threads |mdash| is more straightforward than trying to make the compiler generate all the machine code.
+In this case, linking to a low-level implementation of multithreading support |mdash| for example, an implementation using POSIX threads |mdash| is more straightforward than trying to make the compiler generate all the machine code.